snork-nbl/OAuth-2.0/README.md

 local token = client.getValidAccessTokeOrNull();

 if (token) {
-    server.log("token is valid and has value: " + token);
+    server.log("The access token is valid and has the value: " + token);
 } else {
-    server.log("token is either expired  or client is not authorized!");
+    server.log("The access token has either expired or the client is not authorized");
 }
 ```